skopp002/appliedml/final-project/readme.md

-In Neural Networks, consider every input parameter (dimension) as beginning layer of the NN Every input node has an edge to the next layer.
-For instance if we have x1 and x2 as in this exercise and we have 3 nodes in the hidden layer (the number of nodes and number of layers are both configurable and need to be tuned)
+In Neural Networks, consider every input parameter (dimension) as node in the beginning layer of the NN Every input node has an edge to the every other node in following/forward layer.
+For instance here we have x1 and x2 as input layer nodes.
+We could have nodes in the hidden layer (the number of nodes and number of layers are both configurable and need to be tuned).
+When using the built in method, the first layer has 8 units which means 8 neurons.
+And since we have 2 input dimensions with color being the output, we start off with 2 input_dims

 Each input node is multiplied with the edge weight and all such products are summed and a bias value is added.
 This is to balance any noise in the system through edge case data points.
 The output of 1st hidden layer